MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1915-Occupational-Safety-Health-Standards-Shipyard-Employment/subpart-Z-Toxic-Hazardous-Substances/section-1915.1001.md

 (7) Where successive concentrations have been made by chemical or physical means, the amount reported is the percentage of the material in the “as submitted” or original state.
 The percentage determined by microscopy is multiplied by the fractions remaining after pre-preparation steps to give the percentage in the original sample.
 For example:

 Step 1.
-60% remains after heating at 550 °C for 1 h.Step 2.
-30% of the residue of step 1 remains after dissolution of carbonate in 0.1 m HCl.Step 3.
+60% remains after heating at 550 °C for 1 h.
+Step 2.
+30% of the residue of step 1 remains after dissolution of carbonate in 0.1 m HCl.
+Step 3.
 Microvisual estimation determines that 5% of the sample is chrysotile asbestos.

 The reported result is:

-R = (Microvisual result in percent) × (Fraction remaining after step 2) × (Fraction remaining of original sample after step 1)R = (5) × (.30) × (.60) = 0.9%
+R = (Microvisual result in percent) × (Fraction remaining after step 2) × (Fraction remaining of original sample after step 1) R = (5) × (.30) × (.60) = 0.9%

 (8) Report the percent and type of asbestos present.
 For samples where asbestos was identified, but is less than 1.0%, report “Asbestos present, less than 1.0%.”
 There must have been at least two observed fibers or fiber bundles in the two preparations to be reported as present.
 For samples where asbestos was not seen, report as “None Detected.”